Posts about control chart

 “I happen to have a talent for allocating capital.
 But my ability to use that talent is completely dependent on the society I was born into.
 If I’d been born into a tribe of hunters, this talent of mine would be pretty worthless.
 I can’t run very fast.
 I’m not particularly strong.
 I’d probably end up as some wild animal’s dinner.” – quoted in The Audacity of Hope, page 191.

-Nice Non-techinical Control Chart Webcast
+Nice Non-technical Control Chart Webcast

 This very brief introduction to control charts by PQ Systems provides a very watchable non-technical overview.
 Getting people to understand variation is important, and not easy.
 This video is one more quick reminder for those still trying to incorporate an understanding of variation into their view of the world.